RightsandWrongsgit/ARMTEC/business/claimsresearch.md

 Because research findings are frequently judged by persons trained in other disciplines, the issue of face validity is very important Face validity refers to research which "looks" valid on the surface, particularly to those who are not trained in research methodology.
 Structured questions may look as though they are getting at the substance of an issue, but may in fact contain language wbich leads respondents to a particular conclusion.
 Research protocols and questionnaires should rather strive for intrinsic validity, which is the ability of a test to actually measure what it purports to measure.
 Evidence of intrinsic validity is not always available in survey research.
 Citations from professional literature, however, in which the same procedures were used by recognized experts with similar results can be helpful to demonstrate intrinsic validity.
 B.     In-house Study or Independent Supplier
 Another issue to be resolved early in the documentation process is whether to rely on internally conducted studies already on hand - possibly carried out with other objectives in mind, and before advertising claims were written — or to retain an independent research firm to design a study expressly to address the matter in contention.
-(In-house research is that which is designed and analyzed by BCBSF, although it may be sent to an outside supplier for field work and data processing.)

 III.
 Wording of Claims
 Since context can determine how a claim is interpreted, the following is intended to serve as an overview for various claim types: